vhscom/after-dark/README.md

 Provide a richer experience when sharing code snippets on your site.
 After Dark provides support for code highlighting using the lovely [One Dark](https://github.com/atom/one-dark-syntax) or [One Light](https://github.com/atom/one-light-syntax) syntax themes used in [Atom](https://github.com/atom/atom).

 **Why not use Highlight.js?** Because it's slow, doesn't support line numbers or highlighting of individual lines.
-In addition, JS-based solutions force browsers to do the same work over and over again when that work can be done once at site generation.
+In addition, JS-based solutions force browsers to do the same work over and over when that work can be done once during site generation.

 To set-up syntax highlighting for your After Dark site:

 - Follow Hugo's [Pygments installation](https://gohugo.io/extras/highlighting/#pygments) instructions.
-- Open the `themes/after-dark` folder and run `npm i`
+- Open the `themes/after-dark` folder and run `npm i` (assumes NPM installed)
 - Then open `./node_modules/atom-one-pygments` and `npm i`
-- Once dependencies are instaled, issue `npm run build` to generate the stylesheets to the `./dist` directory
+- Once dependencies are installed, issue `npm run build` to generate the stylesheets to the `./dist` directory

 Then choose either `./dist/light.css` or `dark.css` depending on your [Theme Variant](#theme-variants), and copy the contents of the file into your [Custom CSS](#custom-css) file.